socialsister/espresso-sequencer/staking-cli/README.md

         staking-cli register-validator --consensus-private-key <BLS_KEY> --state-private-key <STATE_KEY> --commission 4.99

-    To avoid specifying the the keys on the command line they can be set via env vars
+    To avoid specifying the keys on the command line they can be set via env vars

     ```
     CONSENSUS_PRIVATE_KEY=BLS_SIGNING_KEY~...